-SGHH2133 - Real Estate Law
+SBEH2133 - Real Estate Law

-This course touches upon the law relating to real estates, primarily in accordance with the National Land Code 1965 and the procedures in respect to it.
-It will address the alienation of land, types of titles and ownership rights on the land, land dealings, registration and restraints on dealings.
+This course touch upon the law relating to real estate, primarily in accordance with the National Land Code 1965 and the procedures in respect of it.
+It will addressed the alienation of land, types of titles and ownership rights on the land, land dealings, registration and restrains on dealings.

-SGHH2143 - Land Economics
+SBEH2143 - Land Economics